COURSE: EQUITY DEFENDERS FOR SOCIAL CHANGE

 INTERNATIONAL YOUTH FORUM AGAINST ISLAMOPHOBIA

 Fondazione L’Albero della Vita, Le Reseau, and Progetto Aisha are happy to host the first ever INTERNATIONAL YOUTH FORUM AGAINST ISLAMOPHOBIA.
-The event will be held in Rome, but online participation will also be available.
+The event was held in Rome, but online participation was also made available.

-The event will last three days, from the 24th to the 26th of September 2021.
+The event lasted three days, from the 24th to the 26th of September 2021.

-The Forum will be a space and an opportunity for young people to discuss and concretely think how to build a more inclusive and diverse society, free from stereotypes and discrimination.
-A Youth Manifesto against Islamophobia will also be drawn up and approved, in order to promote young people’s views on this sensitive and topical issue.
+The Forum was a space and an opportunity for young people to discuss and concretely think how to build a more inclusive and diverse society, free from stereotypes and discrimination.
+A Youth Manifesto Against Islamophobia was also be drawn up and approved, in order to promote young people’s views on this sensitive and topical issue.

-Italian and Euopean institutions will be present at the event, which will present a diverse panel of speakers and activities, including workshops and debates.
+Italian and European institutions were be present at the event, which presented a diverse panel of speakers and activities, including workshops and debates.

-The event will be in both english and Italian.
+The event was held in both english and Italian.
 Download the Program of the event

 yes is a project thought to empower Muslim communities and namely young people, to make them aware of their rights.